 The Finnish marine area is challenging for sea traffic due to the number of rocks, broken coastline and challenging winter conditions.
 The fairways on the coast with numerous islands are well constructed and marked, the fixed radar network is comprehensive and use of pilots is mandatory.
 Despite the investments, accidents and near misses continue to occur relatively frequently – fortunately, their effects tend to be small.
-Preparedness to respond to environmental damage is good in the Archipelago Sea and the Gulf of Finland, but challenging in the Sea of Bothnia, Kvarken and the Bay of Bothnia.
+Preparedness to respond to environmental damage is good in the Archipelago Sea and the Gulf of Finland, but due to limited number of resources more challenging in the Sea of Bothnia, Kvarken and the Bay of Bothnia.

 In order to minimise risks, several technical systems are being used to monitor maritime transport.
 Examples include land-based Vessel Traffic Service (VTS), the Automatic Identification System (AIS) that supports it, and the mandatory Gulf of Finland Reporting (GOFREP) system.
 These systems are constantly being developed.